The NHS’s “Therapeutic Orphans” and Why No One Is Talking About Them

 When Ngawai Moss fell pregnant, she came face-to-face with one of the biggest NHS blind spots.
 But no one is talking about it.

 98% of drugs on the market have not been tested in pregnant women.
 For those with chronic conditions, this forces an impossible choice: either risk your own health or risk your pregnancy.
-Many women choose the latter – and if they don’t, they are judged.
+Many women choose the latter – and if they don’t, they are judged for it.

 As a person with epilepsy, Ngawai is well-acquainted with the NHS.
 Like millions of others, she has to take anti-seizure medication (ASM) everyday to manage her condition.
 Without it, she is at risk of potentially dangerous seizures.